Vía de la Plata

 Variante Espiritual

-When I wrote about the Camino Portugués a couple of weeks ago, I mentioned the Variante Espiritual.
-This route variation starts from Pontevedra and takes you to Padrón, where it joins the traditional Portuguese route.
+When I wrote about the Camino Portugués, I mentioned the Variante Espiritual.
+This alternative route starts from Pontevedra and takes you to Padrón, where it joins the traditional Portuguese route.

 The Variante Espiritual is a very recent route.
-It was created around 5 or 6 years ago, connecting places that were historically related to the Camino.
+It was created around 10 years ago, connecting places that were historically related to the Camino.

 • The initial part of the Variante Espiritual is based on the pilgrimage taken by Padre Sarmiento in 1745.
 Fray Martín Sarmiento, or Padre Sarmiento, was a Spanish scholar and monk.
 He wrote on a variety of subjects, including his pilgrimage to Santiago de Compostela.
 In his record of this pilgrimage he mentions some of the places along the Variante Espiritual.